 - Understand the organization and function of basic biological systems

 - Know the core mathematical and chemical principles relevant to biology and genetics

 - Attain in-depth understanding of one biological subfield

 - Know how to handle and interpret scientific data

 - Gain laboratory experience

 - Engage in independent research

 For information about Biology programs, and instructions for declaring this concentration, please visit the Biology Undergraduate website.
-Prospective concentrations should contact Marjorie_Thompson@brown.edu in order to schedule their concentration planning meeting and have advisory assignment made.
-For more information about this concentration, please visit the department's website.
+Prospective concentrators should contact Katherine_Smith@brown.edu to schedule a concentration planning meeting and to be assigned a concentration advisor.